dIOGOLOC/codes_escritos/LabSis_controle_de_qualidade/README.md

 Requirements
 ------------
 The code is developped on Ubuntu with Python 3.7.
+I think that is not a problem use in other systems.

 In addition to [Python 3.7](https://docs.python.org/3/), you need to install the following packages: